Gold (Starflyer 59 album): Recording

 In the CD liner notes for the Easy Come, Easy Go compilation album released in 2000, band biographer J. Edward Keyes records that Gold was marked by a chaotic production process.
-Having parted ways with original production team Blood (Jyro Xhan, Jerome Fontamillas) due to "internal tension," band frontman Jason Martin ended up taking most production duties upon himself, working alongside engineer Bob Moon, to complete his original two-album contract with Tooth & Nail.
+Having parted ways with original production team Blood (Jyro Xhan and Jerome Fontamillas, along with Mark Rodriguez) due to "internal tension," band frontman Jason Martin ended up taking most production duties upon himself, working alongside engineer Bob Moon, to complete his original two-album contract with Tooth & Nail.
 Moon recalls that Martin, grinding through a month-long recording process, told him outside the studio on one occasion that "it was the first time he'd seen daylight in seven days."
 Coupling the difficult recording process with the album's depressive themes, Martin revealed to Keyes that the Gold sessions were causing him to have "a semi-breakdown.
 It was a sick experience."

 Martin recalls that after production had finished, upon final examination, he "hated [the album].
 There was just too much me. ...
 It was just so overindulgent.
 The music became longer and longer with those stupid solos because I was in there and I just wasn't thinking straight."
 Martin also initially received negative feedback from fans on the album's modified shoegaze sound and production quality, having confused "intentional underproduction for budgetary constraints," with Martin stating to Keyes that "they hated the thing."
 In an effort to create a unique sound inspired by 1970s rock, Moon describes that he and Martin "had like fifteen mikes up for guitar, [and] different types of mikes in different positions.
 We had six rhythm tracks [running, which were] going through three different [amps, in order to get] a low guitar tone, a mid guitar tone, and a high guitar tone, and then doubling all of those to get this wall of sound.

 Friends of Martin privately shared to him that wider connections were discussing how "Starflyer really choked on this second album."
 However, sometime after the album's release, Gold unexpectedly received a dramatic increase in popularity, along with a significant rise of approval among fans, going on to reach "nearly triple the sales" of Silver.

+For an interview in 2010, Martin mentioned that before he tracked guitar, he "tracked drums first with no click track.
+I used to practice that way for [Gold], so most of the [tempo] slowdowns were intentional."

 Artwork

-Matching the style of debut studio album Silver, the cover art of Gold features a plain, monochromatic gold background.
+Matching the style of debut studio album Silver, the cover art of Gold features a plain, monochromatic, metallic gold background.
+The CD liner notes feature artwork led by Jason Pickersgill, depicting vinyl labels for each song.
 Following the album's heavy themes and the Christian worldview of Martin and record label Tooth & Nail, the beginning of the liner notes features a quotation of Psalm 34:18: